 And they give you a head start on knowing what kind of content to write and how to write it to.
 It’s a baseline understanding of what your clients need, their problems, and their pain points.

 And, it helps with customer service and referral programs, and you’ll know what kind of team members to hire so there is a connection between potential leads and employees.

 Almost every part of your business can benefit from having buyer personas, and it the end it will save you loads of time creating content, on social media, and even with getting the sales you want.
-If you’re speaking to the right people you’ll also drilling down to get leads through buying funnel faster.
+If you’re speaking to the right people you’ll also be drilling down to get leads through the buying funnel faster.

 Look for trends your customers may have.
 How are they finding your content, and what on they consuming that content on?